joliet/joliet.github.io/_projects/lms-design-system.md

 **2. Establish new design patterns**

-When the UI inventory was completed, I worked with a visual design on the CrUX team to create new UI patterns.
-My role in her process was the product expert to help her understand the use cases for tools and top tasks for each.
+When the UI inventory was completed, I worked with a visual designer on the CrUX team to create new UI patterns.
+My role in the designer's process was to be the product expert and help her understand the use cases for tools and top tasks for each.

 **3. Build consensus for designs.**